 Energy security experts at the Energy Systems Integration Facility (ESIF) are looking at the potential of cyber and physical threats to our evolving energy infrastructure as more connected, more distributed energy devices come online.

 With new threats facing the grid, it is crucial to strengthen the tools and know-how to guide our energy transition as securely as possible.
-By evaluating new grid technologies and energy systems for their security and resilience, analysts can pinpoint potential threats in the early stages of technology development.

 The ESIF Advantage